Battle of Vella Lavella (naval): Aftermath

-Larson's destroyer division arrived on the scene around 23:35, and subsequently began searching for the departing Japanese destroyers, briefly picking up a radar contact on Yugumo as she sank.
+Larson's destroyer division arrived on the scene around 23:35 and subsequently began searching for the departing Japanese destroyers, briefly picking up a radar contact on Yugumo as she sank.
 Shortly after midnight, Larson began rescue operations.
-Wounded were cross-loaded from Chevalier and the crippled ship was scuttled around 03:00 with La Vallette firing a torpedo into Chevalier's magazine and then destroying her bow with depth charges.
+Wounded were cross-loaded from Chevalier, and the crippled ship was scuttled around 03:00 with La Vallette firing a torpedo into Chevalier's magazine and then destroying her bow with depth charges.
 Selfridge and O'Bannon, however, despite being heavily damaged, remained afloat and were subsequently withdrawn for repairs.
-The Japanese completed their evacuation mission, with Nakayama's force entering Marquana Bay around 01:10 while American attention was focused on the recovery and departing two hours later, withdrawing 589 troops to Buin, on Bougainville.
+The Japanese completed their evacuation mission, with Nakayama's force entering Marquana Bay around 01:10 while American attention was focused on the recovery and departing two hours later, withdrawing 589 troops to Buin.

 Casualties during the battle amounted to 67 killed, 47 wounded, and 36 missing for the Americans.
 Of these, 54 were killed on Chevalier and 13 on Selfridge.
 Thirty-six were wounded on Chevalier and 11 on Selfridge.
 All missing were from the Selfridge.
 The Japanese lost 138 killed, with about 25 crew being rescued by boats from O'Bannon, and another 78 by US PT boats.
 This ended the second phase of Operation Cartwheel—the reduction of the main Japanese base at Rabaul—with the Allied capture of the central Solomons after a three-month campaign that cost the Allies six ships; the Japanese lost seventeen.
 According to author Ian Toll, the naval battle of Vella Lavella was the last Japanese naval victory of the Pacific War.